 Dangers Of Smoke Inhalation For Pets, Horses & Livestock

 Whether your animals have been in a house fire, bush fire or they are in an area where smoke haze has blown in, smoke inhalation for pets, horses and livestock can result in significant health problems.
+We discuss how smoke affects animals and what you can do to limit the effects.

 If you are feeling the effects of inhaling smokey air, it’s likely that your animals are too.
 All animals whether cat, dog, horse, bird, livestock or wildlife can suffer from breathing issues when exposed to smoke pollution.